telerik/blazor-docs/knowledge-base/switch-display-labels-in-bootstrap.md

 ## Description
 Telerik Switch control doesn't seem to display the ON/OFF Labels when used with Bootstrap.
-How can I customize it to show the ON/OFF labels when I'm using Bootstrap theme?
+How can I customize it to show the ON/OFF labels when I'm using Bootstrap or Material theme?

 ## Solution
 In Bootstrap and Material themes the Switch component does not render any labels by design.
 You can also test that in our [live demo](https://demos.telerik.com/blazor-ui/switch/labels).